 We’ve heard lots of stories of our IVA clients receiving ‘mis-sold IVA’ letters.
 These letters usually inform them that they’ve been mis-sold the debt solution and that the company can either help reduce payments to creditors or “get the debt written off” to be “debt free sooner”.

-View a mis-sold IVA letter (PDF), sent to a client of ours in 2010 – this company had their consumer credit licence revoked by the OFT last year.
+View a mis-sold IVA letter (PDF), sent to a client of ours in 2010 – this company subsequently had their consumer credit licence revoked by the OFT.

 It’s telling that these letters, sent out in bulk, can somehow assume an individual IVA was mis-sold without seeing or reading the IVA proposal.
 Unsurprisingly it’s rubbish.